Summer Study Abroad - Rome

 Can I use financial aid to pay for my studies at the Rome Summer Program?

 Federal student loans as well as private loans are available, provided that certain requirements are met.
-In this regard, St. John’s students and students from other law schools intending to apply for financial aid are encouraged to contact their financial aid office inquire about financing opportunities for summer study.
+In this regard, St. John’s students and students from other law schools intending to apply for financial aid are encouraged to contact their financial aid office to inquire about financing opportunities for summer study.

 Rome Faculty and Courses